bh specialist with patient

 Who We Are

-The Wichita State University Physician Associate Behavioral Fellowship is a comprehensive program designed to prepare physician associates for a career in behavioral health.
-This fellowship aims to enhance the knowledge and skills acquired during PA school training, enabling fellows to competently provide care in various subspecialty areas of behavioral health.
+The Wichita State University Behavioral Health Physician Associate Fellowship at Hutchinson Regional Healthcare System is a specialized training program designed to prepare physician associates for impactful careers in behavioral health.
+This fellowship aims to enhance the knowledge and skills acquired during PA school, enabling fellows to competently provide care across various subspecialty areas of behavioral health.

 History of Wichita State University

 Wichita State University (WSU) has a rich history that dates back to its founding in 1895.
-Originally established as Fairmount College, it became the Municipal University of Wichita in 1926 and was renamed Wichita State University in 1964.
-WSU has grown to become a leading urban public research university, known for its commitment to providing impactful applied learning experiences and driving prosperity for the people and communities it serves.
+Originally established as Fairmount College, it became the Municipal University of Wichita in 1926 and was officially renamed Wichita State University in 1964.
+WSU has evolved into a leading urban public research institution, known for its commitment to innovation, applied learning experiences, and driving prosperity in the communities it serves.

 History of the WSU PA Program

-The WSU PA Program opened in the fall of 1972 and started its first class of 12 students in January 1973.
-Initially housed at the VA Medical Center, the program moved to Ahlberg Hall on the WSU campus in 1980 and later to the WSU Old Town Campus in 2017.
-The WSU PA Program was the first PA program in Kansas and is one of the older and larger programs in the U.S. Over the years, the program has evolved, with graduates initially receiving a Certificate of Completion or a Bachelor of Health Science (BHS) and later a Master of Physician Assistant (MPA) degree.
-The Class of 2023 was the first cohort to be awarded the Master of Physician Associate (MPA) degree.
+The WSU Physician Assistant Program began in 1972, welcoming its first cohort of 12 students in January 1973.
+Originally based at the VA Medical Center, the program moved to Ahlberg Hall on Wichita State’s main campus in 1980 and later relocated to WSU Old Town in 2017.
+The WSU PA Program was the first PA program in Kansas and is one of the oldest and largest PA programs in the U.S. Over the years, the program has evolved, with graduates initially receiving a Certificate of Completion or a Bachelor of Health Science (BHS) and later a Master of Physician Assistant (MPA) degree—first awarded to the Class of 2023.
 The program has graduated over 1,700 PAs and has been fully accredited by the Accreditation Review Commission on Education for PA (ARCPA) since its inception.
+Learn more about the WSU PA Program.

 About the Fellowship

-The Wichita State University Physician Associate Behavioral Health Fellowship is a comprehensive program designed to prepare physician associates for a career in behavioral health.
-The fellowship aims to enhance the knowledge and skills acquired during PA school training, enabling fellows to competently provide care in various subspecialty areas of behavioral health .
+The Wichita State University Behavioral Health Physician Associate Fellowship at Hutchinson Regional Healthcare System is a 13‑month, full‑time program designed to prepare physician associates for a career in behavioral health.
+The fellowship aims to enhance the knowledge and skills acquired during PA school training, enabling fellows to competently provide care in various subspecialty areas of behavioral health.

-The fellowship program spans 13 months, commencing in the first week of October.
-Throughout the fellowship, participants will rotate through specialty assignments approximately every month, which include inpatient, outpatient, transition clinic, and consult roles.
-Fellows will gain experience with patients of all ages, from adolescents to the elderly.
+The fellowship program spans 13 months, beginning the first week of January.
+Throughout the fellowship, participants will rotate through specialty assignments approximately every month, which include inpatient, outpatient, and consult roles.
+Fellows will gain experience with patients of all ages, from adolescents to older adults.
 Additionally, fellows will participate in Grand Rounds, Morbidity and Mortality conferences, and leadership training.
 This is a full-time, paid position with benefits.
-Salary and detailed job responsibilities will be communicated to applicants upon inquiry.
+Salary and detailed job responsibilities will be provided to applicants upon inquiry.

 PA wearing a face mask